-Blog Articles: Receive a weekly digest of Joint & Spine health news updates—Subscribe Now.
+Blog Articles: See the latest Joint & Spine health news —Subscribe Now.

-The We Are Valley Blog covers joint health issues and news related to hip and knee replacement surgery, with topics such as surgical techniques, joint implants, recovery, rehabilitation, insurance issues, new technology and advances in joint replacement surgery.
+The We Are Valley Blog covers joint replacement innovations and news related to hip and knee replacement surgery, with topics such as robotic surgery, surgical techniques, joint implants, recovery, rehabilitation, insurance issues, new technology and advances in joint replacement surgery.
 You'll also find articles about back and neck conditions and treatments.
 Read the latest articles now.

 Valley Medical Center also holds free joint replacement, orthopedic, and back and neck pain seminars throughout the year.
-Check our Events Schedule for details.
+Check our Classes & Events Schedule for details.

 Top Rated By HealthGrades

 Valley Medical Center and our Joint & Spine Center enjoys high ratings by various organizations, including HealthGrades, an independent firm evaluating national healthcare quality.
 Here are some of the ratings received: